UWStout/gfx-2d-base-vsc/README.md

 npm run deploy
 ```

-This is configured identicall to the prod script but it does not run the local browsersync server.
+This is configured identical to the prod script but it does not run the local browsersync server.
 It is a good idea to clear everything out of the 'dist' folder before you do this.

 ## Credits
 This code base was largely inspired by: